 Funds for the program are obtained through fundraisers, such as cookbook sales, golf tournaments and American Legion Family Nights.
 Tax-deductible donations also may be made to the city of McPherson by individuals, churches and businesses.

-Page 2 of 2 - Thanks to the Board of Public Utilities and those who make this program possible.
+Thanks to the Board of Public Utilities and those who make this program possible.

 Inman goes to curbside recycling